dkim3300/WineryBusiness/README.md

 ### Project Description:

-The domain of this project model is winery businesses that will focus on two operational data related to Vineyards (Growers and Manufacturers) and Wineries (Producers and Sellers).
+This project demonstrates a database system for winery businesses that focuses on two key operational data related to Vineyards (Growers and Manufacturers) and Wineries (Producers and Sellers).

 ### Tech Stack: